RGitau-coder/PHASE-2-MOVIE-STUDIO-ANALYSIS/README.md

 Forecast the most profitable movie genres for the company.

 ### Conclusions
-Increase in budget leads to an increase in worldwide gross Movies with a runtime between 141 to 180 have the highest budget and the highest worldwide gross Adventure movies have the highest budget, highest gross and the highest profit margin folowed by Action movies Most of the highest grossing movies are made in the USA Movies with a low runtime have the highest gross margin due to the fact they are cheap to produce
+-Increase in budget leads to an increase in worldwide gross.
+-Movies with a runtime between 141 to 180 have the highest budget and the highest worldwide gross.
+-Adventure movies have the highest budget, highest gross and the highest profit margin folowed by Action movies.
+-Most of the highest grossing movies are made in the USA.
+-Movies with a low runtime have the highest gross margin due to the fact they are cheap to produce.